python/cpython/Doc/library/idle.rst

    paragraph will be formatted to less than N columns, where N defaults to 72.

 Strip trailing whitespace
-   Remove any space characters after the last non-space character of a line.
+   Remove trailing space and other whitespace characters after the last non-whitespace character of a line by applying str.rstrip to each line, including lines within multiline strings.

 .. index::
    single: Run script